flatiron/blacksmith/articles/basic/http/how-do-i-make-a-http-request/article.md

-# How do I make an http request?

 Another extremely common programming task is making an HTTP request to a web server.
 Node.js provides an extremely simple API for this functionality in the form of `http.request`.